Clive Planta

 Clive Montgomery Francis Planta (August 11, 1895–April 17, 1972) was a Canadian politician.
-He served in the Legislative Assembly of British Columbia from 1933 to 1937 from the electoral district of Peace River, a non-partisan Independent member.
+He served in the Legislative Assembly of British Columbia from 1933 to 1937 from the electoral district of Peace River, a Non-Partisan Independent Group member.
+Running as a strict independent, he was defeated in his bid for a second term in the Legislature in the 1937 provincial election.
+He never did seek provincial office again.
 He was the son of Canadian politician Albert Planta.
 Planta later served as the manager of the Fisheries Council of Canada and as Deputy Minister of Fisheries for Newfoundland.